Just today I released LibFX 0.1.1!

 So I am here to proudly present it!

 So what can LibFX do for you?
 Currently it has only one feature, namely Nestings.
 It is described in detail in the project's wiki but I will give a quick introduction here.

 Nestings enhance JavaFX' properties with a neat way to capture object hierarchies.

 Imagine the model for your UI has an

 ObjectProperty<Address> addressProperty() which in turn has a

-Now let's say you create an editor which you want to use to display and edit the current employee's street name.
+Now let's say you create an editor that you want to use to display and edit the current employee's street name.
 Note that the current employee can be replaced as well as the employee's address or the address' street name and of course you want your editor to always be up to date and point to the correct property.